tortlab/GMM-spike-sorting/Integrating with YASS/README.md

 The following script adapts the feature extraction step described in [1] to the Yass spike sorting algorithm [2].

 Briefly, it replaces the PCA step by a wavelet decomposition followed by a weighted-PCA.
-The weigths are defined using one of the 3 separability metrics discribed in [1].
+The weights are defined using one of the 3 separability metrics described in [1].

 This script relates to the 'yass.pipeline.run' method.
 Mainly, it replaces the call for yass.detect.run to yass.detect.wpca.run.
 To use this pipeline see the following steps: